redhat-developer/intellij-openshift-connector/README.md

 ### Enhanced devfile editing experience

 Devfile based components now have a local devfile added to the local module when the component is created.
 A devfile is a YAML file with a specific syntax.
 It is now possible for the end user to edit this file (in case specific settings needs to be updated or added).
-The YAML editor will now assist during edition of this file with syntax validation and code assist
+The YAML editor will now assist during edition of this file with syntax validation and code assist.

 ![](images/0.5.0/openshift2.gif)